doc-detective/docs/fern/pages/reference/schemas/find-element-and-click.md

+---
-# Find element and click
+title: "Find element and click"
+---

 ## Referenced In